 How Will the Case Proceed?

-Upon proper service, the defendant may file an answer to the complaint within 21 days of service and must appear at the scheduled hearing.
+Upon proper service, the case will be referred to the Resolution Center for Mediation.
 Either party may have the case moved from the Small Claims calendar to the General Civil calendar.

 If, as the defendant, you feel you have a claim against the person suing you, you may file that “counterclaim” in writing.
 The counterclaim may be served by first class mail.